'Our great shame': Family of Poway shooting suspect releases public apology

 The statement also said that the family was cooperating with investigators.

-Earnest was taken into custody Saturday after an off-duty Border Patrol agent in the area fired at him, hitting his car, authorities said after the attack.
+Earnest was taken into custody Saturday after an off-duty Border Patrol agent in the area fired at him, hitting his car, authorities said.

-San Diego Police Chief David Nislei said an officer was en route to the scene when he overheard on a scanner that a suspect had called the California Highway Patrol to report that he was involved in the shooting and gave his location.
+San Diego Police Chief David Nislei said an officer was en route to the scene of the attack when he overheard on a scanner that a suspect had called the California Highway Patrol to report that he was involved in the shooting and gave his location.

 The officer went to the location and “clearly saw the suspect in his vehicle, the suspect pulled over, jumped out of his car with his hands up and was immediately taken into custody," Nilsei said.